ClickHouse/ClickHouse/docker/server/README.md

 You may also want to mount:

 * `/etc/clickhouse-server/config.d/*.xml` - files with server configuration adjustmenets
-* `/etc/clickhouse-server/usert.d/*.xml` - files with use settings adjustmenets
+* `/etc/clickhouse-server/users.d/*.xml` - files with user settings adjustmenets
 * `/docker-entrypoint-initdb.d/` - folder with database initialization scripts (see below).

 ### Linux capabilities